BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/AWS_VPC.md

   autometically generated in the creation of VPC
   ![main_route_table](assets/vpc/vpc_main_route_table.png)
 - **subnets**
--
   ![subnets](assets/vpc/vpc_subnets.png)
 - **security groups**
   ![security_groups](assets/vpc/vpc_security_groups.png)

 ## Benefits
-Here's the markdown version of the benefits of using VPC in your design:

 1. **Security**: By utilizing a VPC, our AWS resources, such as the RDS database and Lambda functions, are isolated in a private network space.
 We have complete control over the network configuration, including selection of our own IP address range, creation of subnets, and configuration of routing tables and network gateways.
 This significantly enhances the security of our data and application.